vand3rlinden/vand3rlinden.github.io/content/post/mdo-hardening-dkim-dmarc-config.md

 To configure the runbook, you can access my [MDO Azure Automation](https://github.com/vand3rlinden/MDO-Azure-Automation) repository on Github.

-## Setup DMARC for the MOERA domain
+## Setup DMARC for the MOERA domain for outbound email
 Your `onmicrosoft.com` domain, also known as the Microsoft Online Email Routing Address (MOERA) domain, does not have a DMARC policy set up by default.
 This means that this domain is vulnerable to abuse and can be used to spoof your `onmicrosoft.com` domain for ***outbound messages***.

 Example of a spoofed ***outbound message*** from an `onmicrosoft.com` that doesn't have a DMARC reject policy: